CorentinAube/NanoViZer/README.md

 ## Features

 - **Annotation-Free Analysis:** Enables the study of viral deletions without prior genomic knowledge.
-- **Broad Viral Family Compatibility:** Proven to work with multiple viral families, including HIV, SARS-CoV-2, HSV, and HDV.
+- **Broad Viral Family Compatibility:** Proven to work with multiple viral families, including HIV-1, SARS-CoV-2, HSV-1, and HDV.
 - **User-Friendly Interface:** Simple command-line activation and web-browser-based analysis.
 - **Data Privacy:** All data remains local and is never uploaded to an external server.
 - **No Heavy Computational Requirements:** Only an internet connection is needed.